Jérémy Huet

 Sealife in Africa is under threat.
 In northern Mozambique, climate change, overfishing, unsustainable fishing practices and growing populations in coastal areas have taken their toll on local marine resources.

-Critical to the lives and livelihoods of coastal communities, we’re working with local people to improve the marine ecosystem.
+Critical to the lives and livelihoods of coastal communities, we’re collaborating with local people to protect and restore the marine ecosystem to create a healthier and more sustainable future.

 With the Our Sea Our Life project, we work with vulnerable communities to manage local fisheries, using nature-based solutions.
 We work to improve the resilience of coastal ecosystems and community well-being by creating community fishers' councils to manage marine areas.
 We also develop sustainable financing mechanisms, and support Village Savings and Loan Associations to invest in alternative small-scale businesses and secure a diversity of income.